Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 -	Bar Chart- Charts mainly designed to quickly compare data across categories, highlight differences and reveal historical highs and lows.
 -	Line Chart- mostly used to show continuous evaluations of data
 -	Pie Chart- are useful to add details to other visualizations
--	Maps- Are particularly important to visualize location data
+-	Maps- Are particularly important to visualize location and geosptial data
 -	Scatter plot- is important to show relationships between different variables